bigskysoftware/hypermedia-systems-book/ch08-tricks-of-the-htmx-masters.typ

 </button>
 ``` ]

-Now we have a "Cancel" button that is disabled only when a request from the `contacts-btn` button
+Now we have a "Cancel" button that is enabled only when a request from the `contacts-btn` button
 is in flight.
 And we are taking advantage of htmx-generated and handled events,
 as well as the event-friendly syntax of hyperscript, to make it happen.
 Slick!